-Full-time students may take no more than 20 credits per semester.
+Full-time students may take no more than 20 credits per semester (Fall and Spring).
+Part-time students may take no more than 10 credits per semester (Fall and Spring).
 The limit for January Term is 4 credits.

 January Term Courses